tempus-app/tempus/docs/misc/RepoContributing.md

-# Contribute to the Tempus Repository
+# Contributing to the Tempus Repository

 Please follow the steps below to ensure that your contributions are inline with our naming conventions and QA practices before you push to the tempus repository.